Hinduism in Sri Lanka

 According to the 1915 census, Hindus made up about 25% of the Sri Lankan population (including indentured labourers brought by the British).
 Hinduism predominates in the Northern and Eastern Provinces (where Tamils remain the largest demographic), the central regions and Colombo, the capital.
 According to the 2011 census, there are 2,554,606 Hindus in Sri Lanka (12.6% of the country's population).
-During the Sri Lankan Civil War, many Tamils emigrated; Hindu temples, built by the Sri Lankan Tamil diaspora, maintain their religion, tradition and culture.
+During the Sri Lankan Civil War, many Tamils emigrated; Hindu temples, built by the Sri Lankan Tamil diaspora, maintain their religion, tradition, and culture.

 Most Sri Lankan Hindus follow the Shaiva Siddhanta school of Shaivism, and some follow Shaktism.
 Sri Lanka is home to the five abodes of Shiva: Pancha Ishwarams, holy places believed to have been built by King Ravana.
 Murugan is one of the country's most popular Hindu deities, venerated by Hindu Tamils.
 The Buddhist Sinhalese and Aboriginal Veddas venerate the local rendition of the deity, Katharagama deviyo.

 Yogaswami of Jaffna is a significant modern Hindu religious figure in Sri Lankan history.
 A 20th-century mystic, he was the Satguru and counselling sage of the country's Tamil Hindu population.
 The Ramakrishna Mission is active in the Amparai and Batticaloa districts, and the Shaiva Siddhanta school is prevalent in the north.
 Yogaswami was the 161st head of the Nandinatha Sampradaya, and was succeeded by Sivaya Subramuniyaswami.

 Legendary origins

 The first major Hindu reference to Sri Lanka is found in the epic Ramayana.
-Sri Lanka was ruled by the Yaksha King Kubera.
-The throne of Lanka was usurped by Kubera's half-brother Ravana, the epic's chief antagonist, who was killed by Rama (the seventh avatar of Vishnu).
-The Ramayana also mentions Rama's Bridge, between India and Sri Lanka, which was built with rocks by Rama with the aid of Hanuman and others.
+Lanka, identified with Sri Lanka, was ruled by the yaksha King Kubera.
+The throne of Lanka was usurped by Kubera's half-brother Ravana, the epic's chief antagonist, who was killed by Rama, the seventh avatar of Vishnu.
+Ravana’s brother Vibhishana was crowned as the new king by Rama before his return to Ayodhya.
+The Ramayana also mentions Rama's Bridge, between India and Sri Lanka, which was built with rocks by Rama with the aid of Hanuman, Nala, Nila, and other vanaras.
 Many believers see the chain of sandbar, connecting Sri Lanka to India in satellite images, as remnants of the bridge.
-Archaeological evidence supports the worship of Siva in parts of Sri Lanka since prehistoric times, before the arrival of Prince Vijaya.
-Ravana was also a devotee of Siva.
+Archaeological evidence supports the worship of Shiva in parts of Sri Lanka since prehistoric times, before the arrival of the legendary Prince Vijaya.
+Ravana is stated to have been a devotee of Shiva.